 Having spent over 25 years in the supply chain industry, I noticed that while companies diligently assess their performance and capabilities, they are often unmotivated to improve as long as they do better or earn more than the year before.
 Satisfaction with small, incremental gains is a setback.
 The mindset usually stems from the presumption that additional growth demands significant spend, time, resources, and disruption.

 In light of this, I’m launching a blog series to relate my perspective as an actual practitioner who has evaluated, selected, justified, and implemented software solutions for e-commerce fulfillment, warehouse management, supply and demand planning, transportation and logistics management, supply chain control towers, reverse logistics, and depot repair.
-There’s a lot of misunderstanding surrounding the process of systems upgrades, why they are necessary, and what it takes to set them in motion.Each post will center around one of the many requisite steps; however, it’s crucial to first highlight why leaders must not only assess the state of their companies, but also what their brands are capable of.
+There’s a lot of misunderstanding surrounding the process of systems upgrades, why they are necessary, and what it takes to set them in motion.Each post will center around one of the many requisite steps of a digital transformation; however, it’s crucial to first highlight why leaders must not only assess the state of their companies, but also what their brands are capable of.
 Today, most organizations enjoy strong business conditions, a favorable economy, and greater earnings.
 It’s fine to think things are good – but it’s savvy to ask yourself: “Is simply good, good enough?”

 If you’re meeting or beating your plan, why push for more?